ezetap/client-api-windows/README.md

 * Import the sample project in Visual Studio and build the project.
 * Clean and Build the project
 * Run the SampleApp present in the bin directory to launch the Windows App which has been modelled to use the EzeTap SDK to use the POS services.
+(LoginForm.cs serves as your first point of reference.)

 ##Steps to Follow :
 * Download the Client SDK - eze_api_win.dll from the release.zip present in the release folder in the repository.
 * Add the API dll as a reference/library to your own Windows Application project.
 * Refer the <a href="http://developers.ezetap.com/api/"> Ezetap API Portal</a> for API usage.